You are here

 The Scene: Behind the surprisingly spacious bar that sprawls across the front room rest deliciously potable artwork.
 Parched masses will zombie walk their way up these stairs, especially on the weekends, but you’ll know to take a look.

-Insider Info: A small lounge area offers refuge from the masses in the back, dimly lit and nicely comfortable.
+Insider Info: A small lounge area offers refuge from the masses in the back, dimly lit and quite comfortable.

 Churchkey, 1337 14th Street NW, Washington, DC 20005